Zion National Park: Biology

 The Great Basin, Mojave Desert, and Colorado Plateau converge at Zion and the Kolob canyons.
 This, along with the varied topography of canyon–mesa country, differing soil types, and uneven water availability, provides diverse habitat for the equally diverse mix of plants and animals that live in the area.
 The park is home to 289 bird, 79 mammals, 28 reptiles, 7 fish, and 6 amphibian species.
 These organisms make their homes in one or more of four life zones found in the park: desert, riparian, woodland, and coniferous forest.

 Desert conditions persist on canyon bottoms and rocky ledges away from perennial streams.
 Sagebrush, prickly pear cactus, and rabbitbrush, along with sacred datura and Indian paintbrush, are common.
 Utah penstemon and golden aster can also be found.
 Milkvetch and prince's plume are found in pockets of selenium-rich soils.

 Common daytime animals include mule deer, rock squirrels, pinyon jays, and whiptail and collared lizards.
 Desert cottontails, jackrabbits, and Merriam's kangaroo rats come out at night.
 Cougars, bobcats, coyotes, badgers, gray foxes, and ring-tail cats are the top predators.

 Cooler conditions persist at mid-elevation slopes, from 3900 to 5500 ft.
 Stunted forests of pinyon pine and juniper coexist here with manzanita shrubs, cliffrose, serviceberry, scrub oak, and yucca.
-Stands of ponderosa pine, Gambel oak, manzanita and aspen populate the mesas and cliffs above 6000 ft.
+Stands of ponderosa pine, Gambel oak, Rocky Mountain Douglas-fir, White fir, manzanita and aspen populate the mesas and cliffs above 6000 ft.

 Golden eagles, red-tailed hawks, peregrine falcons, and white-throated swifts can be seen in the area.
 Desert bighorn sheep were reintroduced in the park in 1973.
 California condors were reintroduced in the Arizona Strip and in 2014 the first successful breeding of condors in the park was confirmed.
 Nineteen species of bat also live in the area.

 Boxelder, Fremont cottonwood, maple, and willow dominate riparian plant communities.
 Animals such as bank beavers, flannel-mouth suckers, gnatcatchers, dippers, canyon wrens, the virgin spinedace, and water striders all make their homes in the riparian zones.

 Activities

 Rangers at the visitor centers in Zion Canyon and Kolob Canyons can help visitors plan their stay.
 Guided horseback riding trips, nature walks, and evening programs are available from late March to early November.
 The Junior Ranger Program for children ages 4 and up is active year-round at the Nature Center, Human History Museum, and the visitor centers.
 A bookstore attached to the Zion Canyon visitor center offers books, maps, and souvenirs.
 The Grotto in Zion Canyon, the visitor center, and the viewpoint at the end of Kolob Canyons Road have the only designated picnic sites.
+The visitor center also utilizes multiple types of environmental technology, including windcatchers for passive cooling and cross ventilation, which bring the center's temperature down during hot summer weather, a trombe wall to keep heat in during the winter, and solar panels for an electrical source (excess energy goes to the power grid).